davdar/maam/writeup/paper.markdown

 \label{SS}
 `\end{figure}`{.raw}

+Guided by the syntax and semantics of `λIF` defined in this section we develop interpretation parameters in Section \ref{analysis-parameters}, a monadic interpreter in Section \ref{the-interpreter}, and both concrete and abstract instantiations for the interpretation parameters in Section
+\ref{recovering-analyses}.
+The variations in path and flow sensitivity developed in sections \ref{varying-path-and-flow-sensitivity} and
+\ref{a-compositional-monadic-framework} are independent of this (or any other) semantics.

 We give semantics to atomic expressions and primitive operators denotationally through `A⟦_⟧` and `δ⟦_⟧`, and to compound expressions relationally through `~~>`, as shown in Figure \ref{ConcreteSemantics}.
 We will recover these